By: Robert Avsec, Executive Fire Officer

 Knowing and understanding those probable risks for your community is the key to a successful CRR program.
 What are the types of calls for service that have the greatest potential for causing harm in your community?
 That harm could be deaths or injuries or sickness for large groups of individuals, e.g., large apartment complexes or nursing homes or assisted living communities or entire communities.
 It could be adverse economic impact such as a devastating fire involving the primary employer for the community.

 Increasingly, we’re seeing the harm that comes to communities from a wide variety of sources such as flooding, wildfires, hazardous material accidents, earthquakes, severe weather events, and mass shooting events.
+Residents whose homes got damaged by a fire may need fire deodorization and restoration services.

 All of which beg the question, where should your department be placing its Community Risk Reduction emphasis?
 Preventing fires is certainly a component of Community Risk Reduction, but it’s not the only threat of harm to your community and it’s not the only type of emergency to which your department will respond.